tobixen/calendar-cli/README.md

 THIS IS THE LEGACY VERSION.
 I decided to change a bit on the user interface, rather than breaking backward compatibility I made a new command name `plann`.
 Please visit https://github.com/tobixen/plann for the new version (though be aware that it still has some sharp edges).

+calendar-cli will be maintained primarily for backward compatibility.
+Pull-requests dealing with bugfixes or minor "missing" features will be considered - but for anyone in need of a command-line interface towards a CalDAV calendar server, the recommendation is to use [plann](https://github.com/tobixen/plann) instead.

 Other tools
 -----------